apache/flink/docs/ops/state/large_state_tuning.md

 **Predefined Options**

-Flink provides some predefined collections of option for RocksDB for different settings, which can be set for example via `RocksDBStateBackend.setPredefinedOptions(PredefinedOptions.SPINNING_DISK_OPTIMIZED_HIGH_MEM)`.
+Flink provides some predefined collections of option for RocksDB for different settings, which can be set for example via `RocksDBStateBacked.setPredefinedOptions(PredefinedOptions.SPINNING_DISK_OPTIMIZED_HIGH_MEM)`.

 We expect to accumulate more such profiles over time.
 Feel free to contribute such predefined option profiles when you found a set of options that work well and seem representative for certain workloads.

-<span class="label label-info">Note</span> RocksDB is a native library that allocates memory directly from the process,
+**Important:** RocksDB is a native library, whose allocated memory not from the JVM, but directly from the process' native memory.
-and not from the JVM.
 Any memory you assign to RocksDB will have to be accounted for, typically by decreasing the JVM heap size of the TaskManagers by the same amount.
-Not doing that may result in YARN/Mesos/etc terminating the JVM processes for allocating more memory than configured.
+Not doing that may result in YARN/Mesos/etc terminating the JVM processes for allocating more memory than configures.

 ## Capacity Planning